-Alongside another manufacturer, GEA FarmTechnologies took part in the DLG consumption test for the second time with a DairyRobot R9500 mono and multibox system.
+GEA FarmTechnologies for the second time participated DLG consumption test in the with a mono and multibox system of the DairyRobot R9500 in the.

 With the results that we make available to you for download on our website, you can compare the GEA DairyRobot R9500 1:1 across manufacturers with other systems on the market, provided that they have been tested.